 Figure 2 illustrates the surface circulation patterns and associated SST in the WMOP and CMEMS-MED predictions models on 7 November 2022 at 06:00 UTC (the time with the most significant impact of the upwelling on the SST).
-The SST exhibits marked upwelling signatures in the WMOP model along the northwestern coast of Mallorca and Ibiza Islands, with the temperature of surface waters around 6°C colder at the coast compared to 20km offshore.
-The surface coastal current flows southwestwards along the wind direction, which is reversed with respect to the direction of the Balearic Current under normal conditions (Lopez-García et al., 1994).
-The offshore width of the upwelled water region ranges from 10 to 20km, which slightly extends off the 200m isobath.
+The SST exhibits marked upwelling signatures in the WMOP model along the north-western coast of the islands of Mallorca and Ibiza, with the temperature of surface waters around 6 °C colder at the coast compared to 20 km offshore.
+The surface coastal current flows south-westwards along the wind direction, which is reversed with respect to the direction of the Balearic Current under normal conditions (Lopez-García et al., 1994).
+The offshore width of the upwelledwater region ranges from 10 to 20 km, which slightly extends off the 200 m isobath.
 The upwelling is also represented in the CMEMS-MED model, but with a less pronounced signature.
 It is out of the scope of this short article to investigate these differences between models, but the lower spatial resolution of both the model grid and atmospheric forcing may have an important role in producing these discrepancies.
-The upwelled water only reaches the surface in the northern half of the northwestern coast of Mallorca Island in CMEMS-MED, yet with a larger offshore extension compared to WMOP.
-The event duration based on its effect on the SST was around three days, i.e. from 5 November at 15:00 UTC when the first cross-shore coastal SST gradients were observed until 8 November at 12:00 UTC when they vanished.
+The upwelled water only reaches the surface in the northern half of the north-western coast of the island of Mallorca in CMEMS-MED, yet with a larger offshore extension compared to the WMOP.
+The event duration based on its effect on the SST was around 3 d, i.e. from 5 November at 15:00 UTC, when the first cross-shore coastal SST gradients were observed, until 8 November at 12:00 UTC, when they vanished.

-As illustrated in Figure 1, the storm was associated with a dense cloud coverage, which only allowed very partial satellite remote sensing information on SST and Chla concentration.
-Despite this important limitation, the two most relevant ocean color images illustrated in Figure 2 hint at the enhancement of the Chla concentration along the northwestern coast of Mallorca Island.
-While a low concentration of Chla was detected on 4 November before the storm, a significant increase was observed on 7 November.
-The Chla concentration reached 0.1 mg/m3, a magnitude more than twice larger than that observed 3 days before.
-While the satellite-derived Chla in coastal areas should be interpreted carefully, particularly under cloudy conditions, no evident errors have been identified in the associated Quality Index (QI).
-QI measures for every pixel the difference between the observation and the climatological average, normalized by the climatological standard deviation.
-The QI maps for 4 and 7 November are included in the supplementary material (Figure R1), showing values ranging from 1 to 2 in the area of enhanced Chla, with a peak above 4 in the near-coastal zone.
+As illustrated in Fig. 1, the storm was associated with a dense cloud coverage, which only allowed very partial satellite remote sensing information on SST and Chl a concentration.
+Despite this important limitation, the two most relevant ocean colour images illustrated in Fig. 2 hint at the enhancement of the Chl a concentration along the northwestern coast of the island of Mallorca.
+While a low concentration of Chl a was detected on 4 November before the storm, a significant increase was observed on 7 November.
+The Chl a concentration reached $0.1 \text{ mg m}^{-3}$ , a magnitude more than twice as large as that observed 3 d before.
+While the satellite-derived Chl a in coastal areas should be interpreted carefully, particularly under cloudy conditions, no evident errors have been identified in the associated quality index (QI).
+The QI measures for every pixel the difference between the observation and the climatological average, normalized by the climatological standard deviation.
+The QI maps for 4 and 7 November are included in the Supplement (Fig. S1), showing values ranging from 1 to 2 in the area of enhanced Chl a, with a peak above 4 in the near-coastal zone.
 Moreover, sediment resuspension is unlikely to affect the quality of the data due to the steep local topography.
-Also, the Lagrangian analysis of surface water trajectories in the northern part of Mallorca Island (Figure R2 provided in the supplementary material) allows to reject the hypothesis of a lateral advection of Chla from the northern bay (Alcudia Bay) towards the northwestern coast of the island.
-As a consequence, and within the limitations of both the model and observations, we believe that the spatial consistency between the observed patch of enhanced Chla and the model upwelling area is probably indicative of an upwelling-induced local enhancement of Chla.
+Also, the Lagrangian analysis of surface water trajectories in the northern part of the island of Mallorca (Fig. S2) allows the hypothesis of a lateral advection of Chl a from the northern bay (Alcúdia Bay) towards the north-western coast of the island to be rejected.
+As a consequence, and within the limitations of both the model and observations, we believe that the spatial consistency between the observed patch of enhanced Chl a and the model upwelling area is probably indicative of an upwelling-induced local enhancement of Chl a.

-3- Vertical structure
+4 Vertical structure